karlblum/hass-airobot-thermostat/README.md

 ## Requirements

 - Airobot thermostat that supports the API.
+- Static IP address must be assigned to each thermostat.
 - Home Assistant 2023.1 or later.

 ## Installation Instructions (via HACS)